 The Renewable Energy Training Center was inaugurated by Mr. Andiappan Bala from Indian Institute of Technology Alumni Association on Jan 5, 2018 in the district of Trichy in southern India.
 About 25 women from various educational backgrounds were brought into the first cohort of the training center.
 The women are extremely motivated to learn and with very little assistance have so far been able to

-Identify trainers who can work with all the women.
+Identify trainers who can work and train all the women.

 Map the energy demands of the 42 villages in their neighborhood, reaching 125K people with solar power.

 Learn basic practical engineering skills and apply them to fix any electronic appliance (ranging from TV, cell-phones, remote control, refrigerators, etc)

-Design, build and budgets renewable technology products solutions to eradicate energy problems, products ranging from rechargeable solar lanterns, solar powered schools and community centers.
+Design, build, budget, market, install and service renewable technology products solutions to eradicate energy problems, products ranging from rechargeable solar lanterns, solar powered schools, computer centers, hospitals and community centers.

-Stay tuned for more details on further progress from these fearless women on our instagram page.
+Stay tuned for more details on further progress from these fearless women on our founder's fundraising instagram page.

 4. Financial Inclusion

 Special thanks to Indian Institute of Technology Alumni Association and Womentum for supporting 50 women financially as we empower them with tools and skills to light up their communities with renewable power.
 (25 women from SEVAI and 25 women from Bharathi Trust)

-Once the first cohort of woman in Trichy finish their first round of solar installation, they have graciously offered to train the second cohort of women from Bharathi Trust, a non-profit organization that works with empowering the Irula Tribals.
+Once the first cohort of woman in Trichy have been trained for producing solar products, they have graciously offered to train the second cohort of women from Bharathi Trust, a non-profit organization that works with empowering the Irula Tribals.
 Empowering Irula women with engineering skills can help Bharathi Trust with in house talent reaching 200K people with solar power.